-The hospitality industry is one tough cookie and having an attractive and intuitive website has become a critical element in getting hotel bookings.
-The customer experience now starts online, before the guest ever sets foot within your doors.
-How can you create an on-brand user experience that drives traffic through your website and into your doors?
+The hospitality industry is one tough cookie, and having an attractive and intuitive website has become a critical element in getting hotel bookings.
+The customer experience now starts online before the guest ever sets foot within your doors.
+How can you create an on-brand user experience that drives traffic through your website?

 Put yourself in the shoes of a potential guest

 Hey, nice shoes!
 Now you’re off to book a hotel in your destination city.
 You open up a search engine and type in: hotels and resorts in [insert destination].
 You’re flooded with options to choose from; which website are you likely to click on first?